Maros112358/Graph-neural-networks-and-deep-reinforcement-learning-in-job-scheduling/README.md

-│   ├── baseline/     # Priority Dispatching Rules (PDRs) used as a baselines for the experimental comparison │       ├── jssp/     # PDRs for JSSP used from the model IEEE-ICCE-RL-JSP │       └── jssp/     # PDRs for FJSP used from the model End-to-end-DRL-for-FJSP │   ├── baseline/     # Priority Dispatching Rules used as a baselines for the experimental comparison │   └── <model>/      # Each folder is named after the model in the section ## Compared models below └── literature.md     # Relevant literature.md
+│   ├── baseline/     # Priority Dispatching Rules (PDRs) used as a baselines for the experimental comparison │       ├── jssp/     # PDRs for JSSP used from the model IEEE-ICCE-RL-JSP │       └── jssp/     # PDRs for FJSP used from the model End-to-end-DRL-for-FJSP │   └── <model>/      # Each folder is named after the model in the section ## Compared models below └── literature.md     # Relevant literature.md
 ```